Most Attractive Accents to American Companies

 The Diversity of The United States Makes Accent Selection in Advertising a Convoluted Process

 The accents used in American advertising are as varied and diverse as the U.S. population itself.
-The Voices.com platform can attest to that.
+The Voices platform can attest to that.
 Every year, thousands of voice over jobs are completed for American advertising and media that incorporate accents.
-Yes, there are more popular accents (as mentioned above), yet, there are also voice over jobs completed in just about every accent imaginable: Swedish, Ecuadorian, South African, Slovakian, Scottish, Polynesian, and Persian, just to name a few!
+Yes, these are more popular accents, yet, there are also voice over jobs completed in just about every accent imaginable: Swedish, Ecuadorian, South African, Slovakian, Scottish, Polynesian, and Persian, just to name a few!

-What this tells us, is that more and more often, American companies and advertisers are remembering that the country is filled with cultures from every corner of the world.
-And to capitalize on the purchasing power of these different cultures, their marketing messages need to represent those voices too.
+What that tells us, is that more and more often, American companies and advertisers are remembering that the country is filled with cultures from every corner of the world.
+And to capitalize on the purchasing power of these different cultures, their marketing messages need to represent those voices, too.